Ankush073/XSCRAP/README.md

 ## Configuration

 ### ProxyMesh Setup
-- Update `config.py` with your ProxyMesh credentials
+- Update `.env` with your ProxyMesh credentials
 - Configure proxy endpoints in the scraping script
 - Adjust request timeout settings if needed